patching...

 The board and NFT have met 29 times since January 2008 without making any progress towards reaching a new agreement, as stated in a press released issued by the board May 10.

-The board initially offered the NFT a three-year contract proposal in 2008, which the board withdrew May 10.
+The board initially offered the NFT a three-year contract proposal in 2008, May 10.

 According to the press release, this contract proposal was highlighted by an average 3.1 percent salary increase, employee health care contributions ranging from 10 to 12 percent, elimination of Master’s Equivalency certificates, increasing the number of work days from 118.5 to 190.5, lengthening the work day from seven hours to seven and a half hours and removing the $27,500 retirement benefit.